TejasreeCJ/Amagi-Video-Search-Engine/QUICKSTART.md

 python test_setup.py
 ```

-This will verify that all dependencies are installed and Pinecone is configured correctly.
+This will verify that all dependencies are installed and Neo4j is configured correctly.

 ### 5. Start the Backend Server